Grieg Seafood ASA

 Proportion of Farms Certified

-The company discloses that all sites are certified with either Global GAP or BAP.
-The Newfoundland greenfield site is not yet delivering to market and is therefore not eligible for certification.
-Certifications are disclosed at farm level.
+The company reports that all sites are certified with either Global GAP or BAP, excluding the greenfield site in Newfoundland, which is not yet operational and thus not eligible for certification.
+It also discloses the number of farms per certification.

 5/5